Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 2. Upping the SNR means the sensor's noise floor becomes less visible

-3. ETTR is especially effective for the shadow areas of an image
+3. ETTR is especially effective for darker shadow areas in an image

-3. ETTR improves our tonal data in the shadow areas of the image
+3. ETTR improves the tonal data collection in the shadow and Mid-Tones

-2. ETTR shifts the tone curves to the right to record more data
+3. ETTR shifts the tone curves to the right which means more tonal data

-See this article about exposure, gamma curves, and tonal data...
+See this article discussing exposure, gamma curves, and tonal data...

 4. Practical discussion about ETTR and Olympus

-The Gradation function is one of the several computational functions from Olympus and a powerful option for ETTR.
-The HIGH option automatically saturates the sensor without clipping the highlights (EM5 Press Release).
-That means Workspace, the Enhanced Raw Format, and the Gradation High option help us to increase our SNR, saturate the sensor, and shift the camera's histogram to the right.
-We reset (counter) the HIGH option with the NORMAL Gradation option in Workspace.
+Gradation is one of several tonal and computational features of Olympus and a powerful ETTR tool.
+The Gradation HIGH option automatically saturates the sensor without clipping the highlights (EM5 Press Release).
+That means Workspace, the Enhanced Raw Format, and the Gradation High option help us to saturate the sensor, increase the SNR, and shift the camera's histogram to the right.
+We reset (normalize) the HIGH option with the "Normal" option in Workspace.

-The converted 16-bit Tiff file from Workspace will have a higher SNR, more tonal data, a regular image look, and more flexibility when editing the converted 16-bit Tiff file in Photoshop.
+The converted 16-bit Workspace Tiff file will have a higher SNR, more tonal data, a regular image look, and more flexibility when editing in Photoshop.

 • Our goal is more light on the sensor (camera settings, time of day, and flash)

-• It's critical to be clear about the ISO's role versus the Aperture/Shutter Speed.
+• It's critical to be clear about the role of the ISO versus the Aperture/Shutter.

-• Use a fixed ISO value to prevent the camera from amplifying the image signal
+• Use a fixed ISO value to prevent the camera from randomly upping the ISO

-• Never disregard the importance of using a flash to add more light to the sensor
+• Never disregard the importance of having a flash to add more light to the sensor

-• It's a good idea to use the camera's White Balance.
+• It's a good idea to let the camera set the White Balance.
 (Not critical for ETTR)

-• It helps to create a flat profile with Highlights/Shadows for Gradation High...
+• It helps to use a flat Highlights/Shadows tonal profile with Gradation High...

-• Experiment with your Histogram Settings and use the Histogram with ETTR.
+• Experiment with Histogram extremes and monitor ETTR with the Histogram.

 Olympus Pen F with 45mm f1.8 lens.
 ISO1600, f7.1, 1/8 Sec.
 Converted and "color graded" in Workspace, no noise reduction.

-Experiment with the Gradation High and Highlight/Shadows functions to create your unique "ETTR" camera profiles.
-A flat Tone Curve means negative Highlight values and positive Shadow values.
+Experiment with Gradation High and the Highlight/Shadows sliders to create your own "ETTR" profile.
+A flat Tone Curve means lower Highlight values and higher Shadow values.
 (Try Highlights -3 and Shadows +4).
-Always use the same principle of having a Tone Curve in the camera and a "Color Profile" for Workspace and the Enhanced Raw File.
-"Color grading" Olympus Tone Curves do not mean opposite values like one typically applies with V-Log Profiles.
-It simply means returning the camera's settings to their default state.
-The Enhanced Raw File lets us reset our image to Neutral Gray in Workspace.
-It takes practice because it's not always necessary to "reset" our camera settings in WS.
-The best option is to master these basics and to experiment with Workspace.
+Use the same principle of having a Tone Curve in the camera and a "Normalization Profile" for Workspace and the Enhanced Raw File.
+Normalizing the camera's Tone Curve (profile) does not mean opposite values such as a V-Log Profile.
+It simply means returning the camera's tonal values to the default values in Workspace (Highlights 0, Mid Tone 0, Shadows 0).
+The Enhanced Raw Format helps us to normalize our image to Neutral Gray in Workspace with the exposure comp slider.
+Practice because it's not always necessary to normalize your camera settings in Workspace.

 The Olympus FL300R needs almost no space.

-Does the Counter Profile affect any of the ETTR benefits?
-No, the recording happens in the camera, and any ETTR benefits become part of the final image "DNA".
-Workspace does not add or remove light from the sensor.
-This is why it's possible to simulate the ETTR technique in Workspace.
+Does the Normalization Profile affect the ETTR exposure benefits?
+ETTR happens in the camera.
+That means it improves the recorded image signal.
+Workspace does not add or remove light from the sensor, which is why it's possible to practice the visual effects of ETTR profiles (Exp.
+Comp. and Tonal Curve) in Workspace.
+In other words, Workspace prepares the final image look and feel.

 Did the noise disappear in the above illustration?
-No, the size of the sensor's noise floor is the same.
-We only improved the SNR, which means the noise floor is less visible.
+No, the size of the sensor's noise floor stayed the same.
+We only increased the SNR, which means the noise floor became less visible.
 Is it correct when reviewers say smaller sensors have more noise?
-Absolutely not...
-ALL sensors have a noise floor...
+No, ALL sensors have a noise floor and SNR.

-The Olympus XZ-2 is a great compact camera.
-I prefer to get my info from manufacturers and don't trust camera reviewers or photography forum experts.
-My research and knowledge of digital cameras are also a great help.
-Discovering the XZ-2 and the satisfaction of using great oldies like the XZ-1 and the XZ-2 is exhilarating.
-The XZ-2 has a 12MP BSI sensor, and the XZ-1 has a 10 MP CCD sensor.
+The Olympus XZ-2 is a great compact.
+I prefer to get my information from manufacturers and not camera reviewers or forum advisors.
+My knowledge and research of digital cameras are also a great help.
+Discovering the XZ-2 and the satisfaction of having oldies like the XZ-1 and the XZ-2 is fantastic.
+For example, the XZ-2 has a 12MP BSI sensor, and the XZ-1 has a 10 MP CCD sensor.

 Olympus Stylus XZ-2 - ISO100, f4.0, 1/500.
 The Gradation Auto option of the camera, and color-graded in Workspace.

-The EP-3 is another excellent camera and oldie.
-I took my EP-3 with the 12-50mm lens for our late afternoon walk with the dog.
+The EP-3 is another excellent older M43 camera.
+I took my Olympus EP-3 and the 12-50mm lens for a late afternoon walk with our dog.
 The XZ-2 and the EP-3 are compatible with the VF-4 Electronic View Finder.
-The Olympus XZ-2 was set to Auto Gradation for the above image.
+The Olympus XZ-2 was set to Auto Gradation in the above image.

-I typically apply 2-steps to convert and edit my Enhanced Raw Files.
-I select and edit my camera settings in Workspace for step 1, and the focus is specific or advanced image editing in step 2.
+I typically use 2-steps to convert and edit my Enhanced Raw Files.
+In step 1, I select and tweak my camera settings with Workspace (See editing sequence above), and step 2 is more advanced editing.
 Advanced editing can be done in Workspace or something like Photoshop.
-For example, I used the Gradation Auto option, Highlights/Shadows, and Tone Curves to edit the image below.
-We only need Step 1 or the converted 16-bit Tiff file to post-process the image in Photoshop.
+For example, I used the Gradation Auto option, Highlights/Shadows, and Tone Curves to convert the raw file below.
+We only need Step 1 or the converted 16-bit Tiff file to post-process an image in Photoshop.

 The EP-3 and the 12-50mm lens - ISO3200, f5.2, 1/80 - I converted the Enhanced Raw File with WS (Noise Filter = Low) and tweaked it in Photoshop.